eneko89/cachekill/README.md

 `npm install cachekill --save-dev` **(requires Node 14.8.0 or higher)**

-Use `npx cachekill` to run it anywere without installing or install it globally with `npm install -g cachekill` if you wish to run it like any other binary in your shell.
+Use `npx cachekill` to run it anywere without installing, or install it globally with `npm install -g cachekill` if you wish to run it like any other binary in your shell.

 Run `cachekill --help` for usage information.